Global Warming: Fact, Fiction and Political Endgame

 The real “hoax” is the false dichotomy created with Newsweek’s cover and others like it.
 The division is not over “climate change” but why the climate is changing.
 The lie being perpetuated by the Leftmedia and Al Gore’s cadre of bed-wetting pantywaists is the assumption that climate change, and the greenhouse effect, are one and the same.

-Notably, the first entry on Newsweek's “Global Warming Timeline,” which accompanies the cover story, is dated 1896, when a Swedish chemist speculated that carbon-dioxide emissions might be related to climate change.
+Notably, the first entry on Newsweek’s “Global Warming Timeline,” which accompanies the cover story, is dated 1896, when a Swedish chemist speculated that carbon-dioxide emissions might be related to climate change.
 The next entry is not until 1979, when a National Academy of Sciences report warns of global warming.
 The gap between these entries is notable because, for most of the interim period, scientists were issuing apocalyptic predictions of global cooling and the coming Ice Age, as in the 28 April 1975 article in Newsweek titled “The Cooling World.”
+In fact, the same year Time Magazine devoted a cover story to global cooling.

 Then along came the great Pacific climate shift (1976-77) and that was the end of “global cooling.”